ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 The verification is not complete until it saves the verified state on the local memory:

-- Put the block on the database against the block's ID as its key
+- Put the block on the database against the block's ID as its key.
-- Put the block ID as the last accepted block on the database
+- Put the block ID as the last accepted block on the database.
-- Put the block to the VM's verified block's map
+- Put the block to the VM's verified block's map.

 Note that the block is not saved to the database until it's accepted i.e. the `Accept()` method is called.